I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_umts_serving_cell_info.md

 ## Members

+`ProviderIdOffset`

+The offset in bytes, calculated from the beginning of this structure, to a numeric (0-9) string called <i>ProviderId</i> that represents the network provider identity.
+This string is a concatenation of a three-digit Mobile Country Code (MCC) and a two or three-digit Mobile Network Code (MNC).
+This member can be NULL when no <i>ProviderId</i> information is returned.

+`ProviderIdSize`

+The size, in bytes, used for <i>ProviderId</i>.

+`LocationAreaCode`

+The Location Area Code (0-65535).
+Use 0xFFFFFFFF when this information is not available.

 `CellId`

 The Cell ID (0-268435455).
 Use 0xFFFFFFFF when this information is not available.

-`Data`

-`ECNO`

-The signal to noise ratio of the serving cell; the ratio of the received energy per PN chip for the CPICH to the total received.
-The range is -50 to 0, in units of 1dBm.
-Use 1 when this information is not available.
+`FrequencyInfoUL`

+The Frequency Info Uplink (0-16383).
+Use 0xFFFFFFFF when this information is not available.

 `FrequencyInfoDL`